 Nerve pain can be difficult to treat.
 Any underlying conditions such as diabetes and vitamin B12 deficiency can be managed.
 Otherwise, treatments aim to directly ease the pain.
 Options include medicines and other, non-medicine strategies.

 Some nerve pain will be controlled with simple painkillers like aspirin, paracetamol or a non-steroidal anti-inflammatory drug (NSAID).
-Stronger painkillers such as opioids are sometimes used but these carry significant side effects that can be harmful especially in the long term.
+Stronger painkillers such as opioids are sometimes used but these carry significant side effects that can be harmful especially in the long term, and can be addictive.

 There are many other medicines which can be effective against nerve pain.
-They include medicines originally used to treatment depression (such as Amitriptyline), seizures (Gabapentin or Pregabalin) and heart problems (mexiletine or flecainide) and high blood pressure (Clonidine).
+They include medicines originally used to treat depression (such as Amitriptyline or Duloxetine) and seizures (Gabapentin, Pregabalin or Carbamazepine).

 Other treatments which can help include: